DmitryInke/DmitryInke/README.md

 - 👋 Hi, I’m Dima
 - 👀 I’m interested in Software development, programming on C, Python, Java and JavaScript
 - ☘️ I’m currently learning Bachelor's degree in Computer Science
-- 📫 How to reach me angranity1998@gmail.com or on LinkedIn Dmitry Inke
+- 📫 How to reach me angranity1998@gmail.com or on [LinkedIn](https://www.linkedin.com/in/dmitry-inke)

 Skills: C / Python / Java / JavaScript